aitoroses/floxide/docs/adrs/0017-event-driven-node-pattern.md

 ## Implementation Notes

-- The `EventDrivenNode` trait will be implemented in the new `flowrs-event` crate
+- The `EventDrivenNode` trait will be implemented in the new `floxide-event` crate
 - Channel-based event sources will use Tokio's MPSC channels for efficiency
 - Event-driven workflows will be cancelable and support graceful shutdown
 - Type parameters on event-driven nodes allow for custom event types per workflow